treyzania/bash-kv/README.md

 You probably already have these on your system.
 If you don't then I have no idea what's wrong with you.

+## Limitations

+* Your imagination

+* Newlines and stuff like that.

+## Why?

+Because I thought it would be funny.